Glow-Project/additional-audio-players/README.md

 # additional-audio-players

-- AudioQueuePlayer
-    Add songs to the queue an let them be played back one by one
+- AudioQueuePlayer: Add songs to the queue an let them be played back one by one
-- AudioTreePlayer
-    Play multiple audios simultaneously
+- AudioTreePlayer: Play multiple audios simultaneously

 ## usage